UIUC-iSchool-DataViz/spring2019online/week13/lecture13.md

 Rendering is the process of flattening a 3-dimensional scene into a flat image.

 How do photographic cameras accomplish this?

 ---

+## Photographic Rendering

+ 1. White light leaves a light source like the sun

+---

+## Photographic Rendering

+ 1. White light leaves a light source like the sun
+ 1. The light bounces off an object like a ball or a leaf, and inherits the object's color

+---

+## Photographic Rendering

+ 1. White light leaves a light source like the sun
+ 1. The light bounces off an object like a ball or a leaf, and inherits the object's color
+ 1. Colored light arrives at the camera lens

+---

+## Photographic Rendering

+ 1. White light leaves a light source like the sun
+ 1. The light bounces off an object like a ball or a leaf, and inherits the object's color
+ 1. Colored light arrives at the camera lens
+ 1. The camera lens directs the light to a specific location on the CCD sensor, effectively a pixel

+---

+## Photographic Rendering

+ 1. White light leaves a light source like the sun
+ 1. The light bounces off an object like a ball or a leaf, and inherits the object's color
+ 1. Colored light arrives at the camera lens
+ 1. The camera lens directs the light to a specific location on the CCD sensor, effectively a pixel
+ 1. The camera processor stores the color of the light at the location of the pixel

+---